dashkite/local-credentials/README.md

 #### Property: *Profile.current ⇢ profile*

 Gets or sets the current profile.
 Getter returns a promise for the profile.
+Returns undefined if the current profile is not set or has been deleted.

 #### Method: *Profile::exercise request → claim*